How To Dominate With Local Search Engine Optimization

 Pro tip: Your normal service pages shouldn’t contain any geographical modifiers such as “Long Island” in their respective titles, headings, etc. unless you want to limit your rankings to that area.

-Location pages are a great way to create local landing pages that hyper-target a specific local area.
+Location pages are a great way of creating local landing pages that hyper-target a specific local area.
 Creating such pages can especially be helpful if you cannot rank your business listing in those areas on Google.

 They’re supposed to target “service/product + location/area” like “plumbing company Long Island”.